 PILI Fellows regularly report that they have adequate time to study.
 In fact, many say that their Fellowship experience adds a welcome structure to this bar study period.
 Agencies hosting PILI Fellows are flexible with Fellows’ schedules to ensure ample bar study time.
 PILI Fellows typically register for the afternoon or evening bar review class so they can work in the morning and attend PILI’s lunchtime educational programs too.

 How to apply:

-- Confirm that your hiring law firm participates in the PILI Graduate Fellowship Program.
+- Confirm that your law firm participates in the PILI Graduate Fellowship Program.

-- Visit our website to read about the Participating Agencies in our Fellowship Program and to see position descriptions for each agency.
+- Visit our website to read about the participating agencies and to see position descriptions for each agency.

 - Apply to up to 10 agencies through our website starting on October 15th.

 - Interview directly with the agencies.
 Agencies select from among their applicants who they want to interview and ultimately hire.